At a glance

 Ultimately, the question of whether you should open an ISA, a savings account or a combination of both will depend on your individual situation.
 Some factors to consider when making your decision include:

-Savings accounts may offer a higher rate of interest than ISAs, so these could be worth considering if the amount you would earn on interest doesn’t go over your Personal Savings Allowance (PSA).
+Savings accounts may offer a higher rate of interest than ISAs (although it’s always worth checking our savings charts for the latest rates), so these could be worth considering if the amount you would earn on interest doesn’t go over your Personal Savings Allowance (PSA).

 If you’re likely to earn more interest than your PSA, either now or in the next few years, putting your money into an ISA could be beneficial so you avoid paying tax on your savings interest.